Howard Prairie Reservoir Fish Report for 12-16-2020

 Sandy River: Best Fishing Will Be As Water Levels Begin to Drop

-Santiam River North Fork-2: River is Currently Running 3,600 CFS
+Santiam River ( North Fork) Above Detroit Lake: River is Currently Running 3,600 CFS

-Santiam River North Fork-2: Currently Flows Are at 2,800 CFS
+Santiam River ( North Fork) Above Detroit Lake: Currently Flows Are at 2,800 CFS

 Willamette River: Fish Ladder at Willamette Falls has Re-Opened and Salmon are Migrating up Into The River Above